 Background pattern

-Flammazine 10 mg/g crema
+FLAMMAZINE 10 mg/g CREAM

 About the medicine

-How to use Flammazine 10 mg/g crema
+How to use FLAMMAZINE 10 mg/g CREAM

 Introduction

-Leaflet: information for the patient
+Package Leaflet: Information for the Patient

-Flammazine 10mg/g cream
+Flammazine 10mg/g Cream

-Silver sulfadiazine
+Silver Sulfadiazine

-Read this leaflet carefully before you start using this medicinebecause it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• Ifyou experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 3. How to use Flammazine